thebnbrkr/swipe-up-effect/README.md

 # swipe-up-effect
 This is how you do swipe up effect in html.
-This is a projectr for beginners.
+This is a project for beginners.